Alogani/NimGo_multithreadingattempt/README.md

   - usage of more memory -> to estimate, but maybe 4 KB (using virtual memory) to 56 kB (using physical memory) by active I/O waiting operation

 ### Compared to threads
-_Same advantages and drawbacks than async/await_
+_The advantages and drawbacks are similar than comparing async/await with threads_

 - **Advantages**:
   - easyness to pass data